 Third, existing intersectional scholarship overwhelmingly centers the intersection of race and gender, paying little attention to other factors of one's identity such as socioeconomic status, sexuality, nationality, disability status, etc. In using Black women as “prototypes” to juxtapose against the experiences of Black men and white women, there is a lack of concern for the ways in which Black women’s experiences of oppression can differ based on their social class, level of education, and ethnicity along with many other axes of identity.
 Further, there is little attention paid to the ways in which the intersecting forces of racism and sexism are shaped by historical context, positioning Black women’s experience of race and gender as “trans-historical constants” (Nash 2008:7) that affect all Black women similarly throughout history.
-[Pause here to admit that I will be likewise focused on race and gender due to the nature of IPEDS data] Fourth, the existing scholarship on intersectionality leaves a jarring lack of a defined intersectional methodology, highlighting the empirical difficulty of systematically examining a complex myriad of intersecting dimensions of identity simultaneously.
+[Pause here to admit that I will be likewise focused on race and gender due to the nature of IPEDS data] Fourth, the existing scholarship on intersectionality lacks a defined intersectional methodology, highlighting the empirical difficulty of systematically examining a complex myriad of intersecting dimensions of identity simultaneously.
 The experiences of multiply marginalized people cannot be adequately understood using a purely additive approach (race + gender = racially gendered identity), posing a methodological conundrum for quantitative studies of intersectionality (Hancock 2007).
 Further, modeling can become cumbersome and unwieldy when including increasing numbers of variables to account for the many relevant axes of identity beyond race and gender that shape people’s experiences and social positionings.

-Existing literature applying intersectionality within higher education predominantly utilizes qualitative methods, using interviews and focus groups, storytelling, and content analysis.
-There is a need for more quantitative analyses of women and racial minorities in academia which employ intersectionality as a theoretical framework, in order to understand factors such as nationwide hiring and retention rates, tenure promotion patterns, and gaps in salary and grant funding.
+Research applying intersectionality within higher education predominantly utilizes qualitative methods, using interviews and focus groups, storytelling, and content analysis.
+There is a need for more quantitative analyses of women and racial minorities in academia that employs intersectionality as a theoretical framework, in order to understand factors such as nationwide hiring and retention rates, tenure promotion patterns, and gaps in salary and grant funding.
 Both perspectives are necessary to cultivate a deeper, more holistic understanding of the gendered and racialized dynamics experienced by women faculty of color.

 Diversity in the U.S. Professoriate